View on GitHub

 Examples

-For more detailed configuration examples, refer to the examples/ directory.
+For more detailed configuration examples, please refer to the examples/ directory.

 Example 1: Productivity Tracking